How to Avoid Paying Other People’s Taxes

-Call me old-fashioned, but I like to give ETFs to my loved ones at Christmas.
-Nothing captures the spirit of the holidays quite like a low-cost, passively managed investment project.
-But before you go shopping for the Couch Potatoes on your wish list, be aware that December can be a terrible time to buy ETFs.
+Before you go shopping for the Couch Potatoes on your holiday wish list, be aware that December can be a terrible time to buy ETFs.

 No, it’s not because of all the last-minute shoppers pushing and shoving at the discount brokerage.
 The reason is that any capital gains that the funds have incurred over the last 12 months are distributed at the end of the year.
 Although they’re called “distributions,” capital gains are not handed out in cash like dividends or interest.
 You don’t receive any new shares, and the market price of the ETF won’t change.
-All you get is a T3 slip showing the amount of the gain, which you’ll need to report on your 2010 tax return.
-Imagine the look on your child’s face when she opens your thoughtfully wrapped ETF, only to find that it comes with a nasty tax bill.
-Talk about a lump of coal.
+All you get is a T3 slip showing the amount of the gain, which you’ll need to report on your tax return.

 Their gain, your pain